ss15859/EarthquakeNPP/Experiments/ETAS/README.md

   ```
 Where `[day_of_forecast]` is the integer number of days from the beginning of the testing period and `[dataset]` is one of `ComCat_25|SaltonSea_10|SanJac_10|SCEDC_20|WHITE_06|`.

-We begin by loading pycsep along with some other required libraries.
+We begin by loading `pyCSEP` along with some other required libraries.

 ```python